-An organism’s excretory system is responsible for getting rid of waste and toxins that build up in the organism.
-The primary organs of excretion in the human body are the lungs, kidneys and skin.
+An organism must rid itself of waste and toxins that build up and this is the excretory system function.
+The primary organs of excretion system of the human body are the lungs, kidneys and skin.
 The lungs get rid of carbon dioxide, while the skin excretes waste in the form of sweat.
 The urinary system gets rid of waste in the form of urine.
 There are a variety of science projects that can demonstrate these principles and allow students to show an understanding of the systems.

 Excretory System Model